 Exhibit No. Description Method of Filing 3.1 First Amended and Restated Certificate of Incorporation of the Registrant Incorporated by reference from the Registrant's Registration Statement on Form S-1 filed on July 22, 2015.
 3.2 Second Amended and Restated Bylaws of the Registrant Incorporated by reference from the Registrant's Current Report on Form 8-K filed on September 27.
 2018.
 3.3 Certificate of Amendment to First Amended and Restated Certificate of Incorporation of the Registrant Incorporated by reference from the Registrant's Registration Statement on Form S-1 filed on June 9, 2015.
-3.4 Certificate of Amendment to the First Amended and Restated Certificate of Incorporation Incorporated by reference from the Registrant's Quarterly Report on Form 10Q filed on May 9, 2019 10.1 At The Market Issuance Sales Agreement between B. Riley FBR, Inc. and the Registrant.
-Incorporated by reference from the Registrant's Current Report on Form 8-K filed on June 5, 2020 31.1 Certifications Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
+3.4 Certificate of Amendment to the First Amended and Restated Certificate of Incorporation Incorporated by reference from the Registrant's Quarterly Report on Form 10Q filed on May 9, 2019 31.1 Certifications Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 Filed electronically herewith 31.2 Certifications Pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
-Filed electronically herewith 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 (18 U.S.C.
+Filed electronically herewith 32.1 Certification of Principal Executive Officer and Principal Financial Officer pursuant to Filed electronically herewith Section 906 of the Sarbanes-Oxley Act of 2002 (18 U.S.C.
 Section 1350).
-Filed electronically herewith 101.INS XBRL Instance Document Filed electronically herewith 101.SCH XBRL Taxonomy Extension Schema Document Filed electronically herewith 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document Filed electronically herewith 101.LAB XBRL Taxonomy Extension Label Linkbase Document Filed electronically herewith 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document Filed electronically herewith 101.DEF XBRL Taxonomy Extension Definition Linkbase Document Filed electronically herewith
+101.INS Inline XBRL Instance Document Filed electronically herewith 101.SCH Inline XBRL Taxonomy Extension Schema Document Filed electronically herewith 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document Filed electronically herewith 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document Filed electronically herewith 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document Filed electronically herewith 101.DEF Inline XBRL Taxonomy Extension Definition Linkbase Document Filed electronically herewith 101.DEF 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101).